Hebrews

 And why is He going to shake the earth and heaven?

-Verse 27 gives us the answer-- "And this word, Yet once more, signifieth
+Verse 27 gives us the answer.
+"And

-the removing of those things that are shaken, as of things that are
+this word, Yet once more, signifieth the removing of those things that are shaken, as of things that are made, that

-made, that those things which cannot be shaken may remain."
+those things which cannot be shaken may remain."

-that which cannot be shaken will remain.
+which cannot be shaken will remain.

-God will remain, His Word will remain, and the eternal kingdom to which believers belong will
+God will remain, His Word will remain, and the eternal

-V28-29 " Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God
+cannot be moved, let us have grace, whereby we may serve God acceptably with

-acceptably with reverence and godly fear:
+reverence and godly fear:

 29 For our God is a consuming fire."

-However, as we move toward that kingdom, we need to serve
+However, as we move toward that kingdom, we need to

-God on earth.
+serve God on earth.

 And how are we to serve Him?

-We are to serve Him "acceptably"
+We are to serve Him "acceptably."

 And how are we to serve Him acceptably?

-The verse says we are to serve God " with reverence and godly fear:"
+The verse says we are to serve God "with reverence and godly fear."

 Yes, the unbeliever needs to fear God, "For our God is a consuming fire."

-But also those who are His children must not play
+But also those who are His children must not play games

-games with God.
+with God.

-His holiness is manifested in judgment.
+is manifested in judgment.

-He will burn up anything of the flesh, and
+He will burn up anything of the flesh, and for the

-Christ when we finally arrive at the heavenly Jerusalem.
+finally arrive at the heavenly

-In the meantime, let's not spend our time on that
+In the meantime, let's not spend our time on that which

-which God must burn up.
+God must burn up.

 "Now if any

-man build upon this foundation gold, silver, precious stones, wood, hay, stubble;
+man build upon this foundation gold, silver, precious stones, wood, hay,

 Every man's work shall be made manifest: for the day shall

-declare it, because it shall be revealed by fire; and the fire shall try
+declare it, because it shall be revealed by fire; and the fire shall try every

-every man's work of what sort it is."
+man's work of what sort it is." |